wazuh/wazuh-ansible/README.md

 ### Playbook

 The hereunder example playbook uses the `wazuh-ansible` role to provision a production-ready Wazuh environment.
-The architecture includes 2 Wazuh nodes, 3 Wazuh indexer nodes and a mixed Wazuh dashboard node (Wazuh indexer data node + Wazuh dashboard).
+The architecture includes 2 Wazuh nodes, 3 Wazuh indexer nodes, and a Wazuh dashboard node.

 ```yaml
 ---